Saint Martial school: The local focus on language

-During the 12th century, only a very few composers of the school are known by name, and the new poetic experiments were not only in Latin, they obviously inspired as well courtly poetry of the Troubadours.
-Even if St-Martial poetry (versus, tropes and sequences) was almost entirely in Latin, some melodies collected in the manuscripts of the Abbey were also used to compose Old Occitan poetry.
-Before the collections of the chansonniers, there are already contemporary Old Occitan songs with musical notation for all stanzas which has been written at the scriptory of Saint-Martial Abbey like O Maria, Deu maire.
-It shows that aristocratic circles present at the Abbey have been closely related to those of the troubadours.
+During the late eleventh century, only a very few composers of the school are known by name, and the new poetic and musical experiments were not only in Latin, they obviously concerned also the local language Old Occitan and inspired as well courtly poetry of the Troubadours which just started by the end of the eleventh century.

+Even if liturgical poetry (versus, tropes and sequences) at Saint Martial Abbey was almost entirely in Latin, three melodies collected in the manuscripts of the Abbey have versus poetry composed partly or entirely in Old Occitan language.
+Before the collections of the chansonniers, there are already contemporary Old Occitan songs with musical notation for all stanzas like O Maria, Deu maire.